BrokenShell/Fortuna/docs/development.md

 - manylinux x86_64 and aarch64;
 - Windows AMD64.

-Each wheel is imported and asked for its Storm version before it is retained as a GitHub Actions artifact.
+Each wheel is imported and asked for its Storm version before it is saved as a GitHub Actions artifact.
 Linux aarch64 is built and tested under QEMU, while both macOS architectures and Windows AMD64 use native hosted runners.
 Download the artifacts and smoke-test representative wheels on real target machines